The countdown to the Sydney Spring Racing...

-The Melbourne Cup has consistently drawn hundreds of thousands of spectators, and Melbourne Cup general admission tickets always run out shortly after they go on sale.
+The Melbourne Cup, run on the first Tuesday of November annually, has consistently drawn hundreds of thousands of spectators and Melbourne Cup general admission tickets always run out shortly after they go on sale.

-Hotels and restaurants around the track fill up on the day of the race, and the whole city is in a definite state of pause when the race begins.
+Hotels and restaurants around the track fill up on the day of the race, and the whole city is in a definite state of pause when the iconic ‘race that stops a nation’ runs as Flemington Race 7 on Melbourne Cup Day.
 The Melbourne Cup first broke the hundred thousand spectators mark in 1926 and the record for the largest crowd in the Melbourne Cup was 122,736 in 2003.
 The average attendance in the last six years is 107,249.
 Since 2007, the Flemington Racecourse administration required race-goers to pre-purchase Melbourne Cup general admission tickets.

 The succeeding Melbourne Cup races are expected to draw more spectators and punters around the world.
-The Melbourne Cup Carnival 2015, running from Saturday November 2 – 9, promises to be more than just a race as horse racing enthusiast can make the rounds around Flemington for an interactive experience with museums, merchandise stores, restaurants, and other tourist attractions.
+The Melbourne Cup Carnival, running from the Saturday before the Melbourne Cup to the Saturday after, promises much more than just racing as spectators make experience all Melbourne has to offer including local museums, merchandise stores, restaurants, and other tourist attractions.
 The Melbourne Cup has also become the place for the latest in style and fashion, with celebrities showing up with their best dress following Melbourne cup traditions.

 Melbourne Cup General Admission Tickets